Official press release

 Aidan White, Founder of the Ethical Journalism Network (EJN), FJA Jury Member: “My first thought is what a dramatic increase in the quality of entries - almost all of them worthy of proper consideration.”

-The 12 winning projects include 7 individual entries (from India, Turkey, Switzerland, Nigeria and US), 2 collaborative works (from UK and Uganda) and 3 cross-border projects produced by the teams from Latin America, Europe, Africa and Asia.
+The 12 winning projects include 7 individual entries (from India, Turkey, Switzerland, Nigeria and US), 1 collaborative work from UK and 4 cross-border projects produced by the teams from Latin America, Europe, Africa and Asia.

 The results of Jury voting were verified by KPMG Limited and posted on FJA website on February 10, 2021.